nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 ## Setup virtual environment for a python project in WSL
 * Create a virtual environment using `wsl python3 -m venv app_env` .
 A folder name "app_env" should be created
-* The virtual environment can be activated using the command `wsl source ./app_env/bin/activate`
+* The virtual environment can be activated using the command `source ./app_env/bin/activate`
 *

 ## VS Code support for WSL